 - Confidentiality.
 Blockchain reduces the likelihood of an attacker gaining access to financial information.

-Limitations for Blockchain in Healthcare
+Limitations of Blockchain Technology in Healthcare

 The existing restrictions on the use of blockchain in healthcare include issues of scalability, data transmission latency, interactions between different systems, data security, and confidentiality.